jocago/AoC/README.md

 ### Swift Algorithms

-While I have not used this package in the project yet, it may proove helpful.
+While I have not used this package in the project yet, it may prove helpful.

 https://github.com/apple/swift-algorithms

 ### Swift Numerics

-While I have not used this package in the project yet, it may proove helpful.
+While I have not used this package in the project yet, it may prove helpful.

 https://github.com/apple/swift-numerics